Ayman-ing/Ayman-ing/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Full Stack Web Development
-  - Exploring the ins and outs of React and for dynamic front-end experiences.
+  - Exploring the ins and outs of React for dynamic front-end experiences.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Spring Boot, a powerful Java web framework.
   - Diving into PostgreSQL for efficient and scalable database management.